-SACRAMENTO — The California Department of Justice has announced it will release violent felons to California counties that voted for Donald Trump in the 2016 Presidential election.
+SACRAMENTO — The California Department of Justice has announced it will early release violent felons to California counties that voted for Donald Trump in the 2016 Presidential election.
 Upon Trump leaving office, all violent felons who reside in Trump counties will have their crimes pardoned.

 Under the so-called “reaccommodation” plan, currently imprisoned violent felons will be granted early release if they agree to stay in Trump counties.
 Any currently paroled violent felons will be deemed as successfully completing their parole as long as they remain within Trump counties.

 Of California’s 58 counties, 25 voted for Trump according to the California Secretary of State.
 The impacted counties will be Amador, Butte, Calaveras, Colusa, Del Norte, El Dorado, Glenn, Inyo, Kern, Kings, Lassen, Madera, Mariposa, Modoc, Placer, Plumas, Shasta, Sierra, Siskiyou, Sutter, Tehama, Trinity, Tulare, Tuolumne and Yuba.